naelstrof/MEGABONK_CustomCharacterMaker/README.md

 	the package name is: 'com.unity.nuget.newtonsoft-json', and version doesn't matter

 If you have followed these instructions, you should now have a Unity project with no Errors.
 You can ignore the 999+ warnings.
-I would **HIGHLY** recommend immediately building your character (Section found below) to ensure that everything was setup correctly, and that you can see the character in Megabonk.
+I would **HIGHLY** recommend immediately building your assets with the existing example assets (Section found below) to ensure that everything was set up correctly, and that you can see the character/skins in Megabonk.

 ## Creating a Character
 Everything you need to help create a character can be found in the EXPORT folder for use as reference.